patrickgullmann/patrickgullmann/README.md

 ## Hello Dearest Darling, I'm Patrick ... 👋

-### I am a Full Stack Developer with a background in strategy and management consultancy.
+### I am a Full Stack Developer with a background in strategy, IT and management consultancy.

 Currently, I am in search of a challenging work environment that fosters learning and constant feedback to further improve my (coding) skills.
 Come and have a look at my Repositories ... 🔭